dangunter/semilog/README.md

 ## Basic

 A log object is an instance of `Subject`, with one or more `Observer` subclasses attached to it.
 By default, a `Stream` observer, logging to stderr with a text format, is added to a new Subject instance.

+The underlying method on all
+log objects is `event(level, name, **kwd)`, but in keeping with other log libraries, there are methods for each level of the form `<levelname>(name, **kwd)`.

     from semilog import Subject
-    log = Subject()  # adds default Stream observer log.event('i', 'hello', msg="Hello, world!")
+    log = Subject()  # adds default Stream observer log.info('hello', msg="Hello, world!")

+Prints something like:

+    INFO 2014-12-03T20:24:07.493907 hello: msg="Hello, world!"

+But _unlike_ other libraries, this set of syntax sugar methods is generated dynamically, so you can add or change the set of methods by modifying the `Levelname` and `Severity` dicts in the `semilog.const` module.

+    from semilog import Subject
+    from semilog.const import Levelname, Severity
+    # make "code_blue" a synonym for "info"
+    Severity['B'], Levelname['B'] = Severity['I'], 'CODE_BLUE'
+    log = Subject()
+    log.code_blue('hello', msg="Hello, world!")

+Prints something like:

+    CODE_BLUE 2014-12-03T20:25:10.993022 hello: msg="Hello, world!"

 ## Multiple local destinations

 Using the `configure()` method, or directly modifying the `observers` attribute of the Subject instance, you can add multiple log destinations.
 A severity filter is understood by the built-in Observers.

     from semilog import Subject, Stream
     log = Subject({})  # empty dict avoids default config